What Is A Caricature Artist?

 The word caricature is from the Italian word caricature which means a loaded portrait.
 The term, caricature refers to a portrait or a depiction of real people.
 It's not fictional characters.

-A caricature exaggerates prominent features of subject or the subjects essences while keeping enough information so the subject is still recognizable.
+A caricature exaggerates prominent features of a subject or the subjects essences while keeping enough information so the subject is still recognizable.
 A well-done caricature looks more like you than you!
 That’s because it emphasizes the features which distinguish how you look.
 It's common for caricatures to be drawn by giving the subject a small body with a large head.
 The appearance is often humorous, although, that was never the original intent.

 In the past, when editorial cartoonists started to feature caricatures of celebrities and political figures before the turn of the century, they had limited space to tell their story.
 Therefore, they would emphasize the person’s face so everyone would recognize them.
 Next, they would add a body performing some action which would illustrate what they were up to.
 The bodies were not as important as recognizing the face, so artists would reduce them.